Badhrinadhgvs/NxtGenHealth/README.md

 ### 📦 Installation

-Build the project from source:
+Build the project from the source:

 1. Clone the NxtGenHealth repository:
 ```sh